JHamilton1056/Java_Practice_Files/README.md

 word_frequency - Selects a file and stores the individual words in a string type ArrayList and the frequency of those words used are stored in a seperate ArrayList of integer type.
 Builds on the knowledge learned of creating objects and using constructors.

+Characters_In_Play - Builds off of word_frequency project; Was built to take in a file with text from one of Shakespeares plays.
+Then would read the file line by line to see which character had the most speaking parts.